University of Georgia

 The Foundation Fellowship looks for students who meet a very high academic threshold.
 Beyond that, the program seeks students who are leaders in their schools and communities, who possess special artistic, athletic, and other talents, who demonstrate intense intellectual curiosity about the world around them, and who possess a commitment to share their knowledge and gifts.

-Stamps Scholarship Application Process
+Stamps Scholarship Application Process for Incoming Freshmen

 The application deadline falls in early November each year.
 The Foundation Fellows office, housed within the UGA Honors Program, works with Honors Program and UGA Admissions recruiters to identify talented students and to encourage them to apply for the scholarship.
 More than 1100 applications were submitted by top students from around the nation, and all were among the very best at their respective schools.